muarshad01/Inference-Engg/Lectures/Lecture-5.md

 #### Solution
 * (N x N) matrix is main issue!
-* You never write (N x N) matrices into HRAM
+* You never write (N x N) matrix into HRAM
-* We Break (N x N) into smaller tiles, which briefly exist in SRAM
+* We break (N x N) matrix into smaller tiles, which briefly exist in SRAM.

 ***